nickmonad/bips.dev/web/content/338/index.md

-3. If a node sets the transaction relay field in the version message to a peer to false, then the disabletx message MAY also be sent in response to a version message from that peer if the peer's protocol version is &gt;= 70017.
+3. If a node sets the transaction relay field in the version message to a peer to false, then the disabletx message MAY also be sent in response to a version message from that peer if the peer's protocol version is \>= 70017.
 If sent, the disabletx message MUST be sent prior to sending a verack.
 4. A node that has sent or received a disabletx message to/from a peer MUST NOT send any of these messages to the peer: